-Alison Bolshoi made her Carnegie Hall Debut in May 2018 with MidAmerican Productions in Hadyn’s Lord Nelson Mass, Bernstein’s Chichester Psalms, and Vaughan Williams’ Serenade to Music.
-In April 2019, she makes her debut as Amneris in Verdi’s Aida with Boheme Opera, New Jersey.
+Alison Bolshoi sang the Mark Hayes’ Te Deum at Carnegie Hall this past June, after making her debut there the year prior in Hadyn’s Lord Nelson Mass, Bernstein’s Chichester Psalms, and Vaughan Williams’ Serenade to Music, all with MidAmerica Productions.
+In April of this year she made her debut as Amneris in Verdi’s Aida with Boheme Opera, New Jersey and brought down the house.

 Highlights of prior work as a Dramatic Soprano